-Even with the large selection of outdoor courts and pitches available with regular winter temperatures of below freezing in the Perthshire countryside, harsh, icy conditions often rendered these unusable.
+Even with the large selection of outdoor courts and pitches available, with regular winter temperatures of below freezing in the Perthshire countryside the harsh, icy conditions often rendered these unusable.

-• Strathallan school required a modern, year round training facility
+- Strathallan School required a modern, year round training facility

-• Tensile structure created a clear span space, within budget
+- A tensile structure created a clear span space, within budget

-• Divisional netting allows 6 teams to train independently
+- Divisional netting allows 6 teams to train independently

-The site earmarked for the new facility meant relinquishing one of the best grass hockey pitches in the area so the management team needed to be confident that the new indoor facility would bring as much, if not more value to the schools sports facilities.
+The site earmarked for the new facility meant relinquishing one of the best grass hockey pitches in the area, so the management team needed to be confident that the new indoor facility would bring as much, if not more, value to the school’s sports facilities.

-The school opted for a white roof which allows light to permeate the building, flooding the courts with natural light, giving the effect of playing outdoors without the weather implications whilst also making savings on energy bills.
+The school opted for a white roof which allows light to permeate the building, flooding the courts with natural light and giving the effect of playing outdoors—without the weather implications!—whilst also making savings on energy bills.